 The base engine for the Equinox is a 2.4-liter direct-injection four-cylinder "Ecotec" unit that delivers 182 horsepower at 6,700 rpm and 172 pound-feet of torque at 4,900 rpm.
 Mated to a standard six-speed automatic, this thrifty motor returns an estimated 22 mpg in the city and 32 mpg on the highway in the vehicle's standard front-wheel-drive configuration.
 An optional all-wheel-drive system enhances traction in inclement weather but lowers mileage to 20/29 mpg.

 The V6 is a 3.6-liter unit that makes 301 horsepower and 272 lb-ft of torque and teams with a six-speed automatic.
 Despite being much more powerful than the 3.0-liter unit it replaced, the 3.6-liter matches the smaller unit's 17/24 mpg with FWD and 16/23 mpg with AWD.

 Towing capacity is rated at 1,500 for the four-cylinder and 3,500 with the V6.

-Options include a navigation system, a sunroof, a forward collision/lane departure warning system (for 2LT models) and 18- and 19-inch wheels.
+Options include a navigation system, a sunroof, a forward collision/lane departure warning system, and bigger wheels.

-All Equinox models come standard with dual front, side and side-curtain airbags in addition to traction and stability control systems and ABS.
+All Equinox models come standard with dual front, side and side-curtain airbags in addition to traction and stability control systems.

-As the Equinox straddles the line between the compact and mid-size crossover segments, its competitors include both smaller vehicles like the Subaru Forester and Mazda CX-7 as well as larger ones like the Ford Edge and Hyundai Santa Fe.
+As the Equinox straddles the line between the compact and mid-size crossover segments, its competitors include both smaller vehicles like the Subaru Forester as well as larger ones like the Ford Edge and Hyundai Santa Fe.